kdelwat/PersonalSite/content/racing/halo.md

 # Effectiveness

-For me the key question around the Halo is whether it effectively improves safety for drivers.
+For me the key question surrounding the Halo is whether it effectively improves safety for drivers.
 The FIA's Formula One strategy group announced in 2017 that it would be mandatory on cars this year "to introduce additional frontal protection" for drivers.
 The device aims to provide a barrier in the event of